MuzaZelenska/Bootcamp_Workbooks/Week_2_Tableau_Power_BI/Week_2_Tableau_Power_BI.md

-# GitHub Summary – Week 2 Project
+# GitHub Summary.
+Week 2 - Tableau and Power BI

 During the second week of the **Just IT Data Technician Bootcamp**, I learned how to work with **Tableau** and **Power BI** for data visualisation and reporting.
 I researched the different versions of Tableau and created a dashboard using the **EMSI Job Change UK** dataset with charts and a UK map to show key locations.